 Keyword: challah recipe with oat flour, gluten-free challah recipe

-Egg-Free Version: To make this recipe egg-free, swap two eggs for two tablespoons of flaxseed meal combined with 6 tbsp of warm water.
-Allow the mixture to gel for five minutes before adding to your dough mixture.
-I think both versions taste great!For Rosh Hashanah: Add 1/4 cup of applesauce to the wet mixture, 1 tsp cinnamon to the dry mixture, and then fold in 1/2 cup of raisins by hand to make a sweet challah for Rosh Hashanah.
-Bake the challah in a round bundt pan to make your challah more festive for the holiday.
-Optional: Add 1 tbsp of brown sugar to the bundt pan before piling on the dough.
-This will add additional sweetness on top.Getting a Good Rise: A good rise is essential to getting a fluffy, light challah.
-Allow the dough plenty of time to rise.
-And make sure you place it in a warm space to rise.
+Extra Honey: I add an extra 1/4 cup of honey (1/2 cup total) to my challahs from time to time.
+It adds a touch more sweetness and the honey gives the challah excellent rise.
+It's optional to do.
+Experiment and see what you think.Vegan / Egg-Free Version: To make this recipe egg-free, swap two eggs for two tablespoons of flaxseed meal combined with 6 tbsp of warm water.
+Allow the mixture to gel for five minutes before adding to your mixture.
+I think both versions taste great!For a Sweet, Round Challah for Rosh Hashanah: Add 1/4 cup of applesauce, an extra 1/4 cup honey, and 1 tsp cinnamon to the dough and mix with your mixer until incorporated.
+Fold in 1/2 cup or more raisins by hand.
+Place the dough in a round bundt pan to rise and bake.
+Getting a Good Rise: A good rise is essential to getting a fluffy, light challah.
+Allow the dough plenty of time to rise in a warm place in your home.
 I place the challah atop a small heated seedling mat to ensure I get a good rise.
-Some proof it in their warm ovens.
-Don't skimp on the rise.Flour Substitutes: You can use sorghum flour or another gluten-free flour in lieu of brown rice flour.
+You can also proof it in your warm oven.Flour Substitutes: You can use sorghum flour or another gluten-free flour in lieu of brown rice flour.
 You can use potato starch in lieu of tapioca flour.
 The oat flour cannot be swapped as it is essential to getting hamotzi-worthy challah (read full article for details).Do Not Braid: Please note that challah will be sticky and cannot be braided.
-Please use a challah mold pan to get the challah shape.
-If you do not have a challah mold pan, a loaf pan or bundt pan will work just fine.No Egg Wash: There is no need to brush an egg wash mixture over the top like you do with traditional challah.
+Please use a challah mold pan to get the desired challah shape.
+If you do not have a challah mold pan, two loaf pans (dough divided) or a bundt pan will work just fine.No Egg Wash: There is no need to brush the dough with an egg wash mixture.
 It browns well as is.Freeze: This challah freezes well.
-I freeze it inside a large zip top bag.Mini Loaves: Since I'm often the only one eating the gluten-free challah for Shabbos, I like to make myself mini loaves.
-Use a mini loaf pan or muffin pan.
-Shorten bake time and freeze them in a zip top bag.
-Defrost a mini loaf Friday morning.Challah Box Mixes: Don't feel like making challah but want one?
-Try these awesome gluten-free challah mixes in a box!This recipe inspired by an article in Kveller.com.
+I freeze it inside a large zip top bag.Mini Loaves: Because I'm often the only one eating the gluten-free challah for Shabbat, I like to make myself mini loaves in a mini loaf pan or muffin pan.
+Be sure to shorten the bake time and freeze loaves/muffins in a zip top bag.
+Defrost a mini loaf that day you're ready to enjoy it.Challah Box Mixes: Don't feel like making challah but want challah in your life?
+Try these awesome gluten-free challah mixes.Cooking Time: Cooking time may vary depending on your baking pan.
+You will need less time in a narrow, metal pan, and more time in a deep silicon pan.
+Less baking time will also net a more dough result.This recipe inspired by an article in Kveller.com.